precice/config-check/docs/Rules.md

 If `A` or `B` does have api-access to the correct mesh, it might still lead to an error in the simulation.
 However, as this is a valid use-case, only in debug mode will a warning be displayed.

 - `severity`:`debug`

+## (14) Received mesh must be used

+If participants receive a mesh, then they should use it.

+### Unused receive mesh

+If a participant receives a mesh without api-access, then they need to specify a mapping to use it.
+If they receive it with api-access, then they can write/read directly to/from it.

+- `severity`:`warning`

+### API-access with mapping

+If a participant receives a mesh _with_ api-access, then they do not have to specify a mapping to use it, as they can operate directly on it.
+However, if they still map to their own meshes, then this is not an error per se, but might not be wanted.

+- `severity`:`debug`